mnzube/Banka/README.md

 ## Contribute

-Any instructions needed to help others contribute to this repository
+If you would like to contribute to this project contact me on my gmail account mnzub e@gmail.com
+Other contributors to the project :Opeoluwa Iyi-Kuyoro
 ## Deployment

 Clone this repo: in your terminal => use git clone https://github.com/mnzube/Banka.git